 Where to stay in Rome

-BY TRAIN: Rome is well connected by rail from all the major cities in Italy and Europe.
+By train: Rome is well connected by rail from all the major cities in Italy and Europe.
 The main railway station is Roma Termini.
 The high-speed trains, Frecciarossa, connect Rome and Florence in a little over an hour and a half and to Milan in three hours.
-Train timetable on Trenitalia.

-BY BUS: The bus company Eurolines operates throughout Europe.
+By bus: The bus companies Flixbus and Eurolines operate throughout Europe.

-BY CAR: The main road connecting Rome to the north and south of Italy is the Autostrada del Sole (highway E35), which connects with the ring road circling the city.
+By car: The main road connecting Rome to the north and south of Italy is the Autostrada del Sole (highway E35), which connects with the ring road circling the city.
+The easiest way is to rent a car directly at the Airport upon your arrival.
+Arriving by car we highly recommend you to book a hotel in Rome with private parking.

 Parking in Rome